-The Legislative Cookout is right around the corner and we are looking forward to seeing many of you there.
-The event is on Wednesday, March 22, from 5:00 - 8:00 PM ET at Goodwood Museum & Gardens.
-Please reach out to your local Legislators and staff and encourage them to attend the preeminent event of Session.
+The Legislative Cookout is on Wednesday, March 22, from 5:00 - 8:00 PM ET at Goodwood Museum & Gardens.
+If you have not already, please reach out to your local Legislators and staff and encourage them to attend the preeminent event of Session.
 A call and/or visit from your co-op is always the best way to invite them to the event.
+We are looking forward to seeing everyone for a great time and good fellowship.